 ctx.ExecuteQuery();

-Let us see, how to use CAML based on the created date range in SharePoint 2013/2016/Online.
-How to use caml query between two dates in SharePoint Online/2013.
+Let us see, how to use CAML based on the created date range in SharePoint.
+How to use caml query between two dates in SharePoint.

-Recently I was working on reporting using the JavaScript client object model in SharePoint 2013.
-Here my requirement is to retrieve records from a SharePoint 2013 list between created date.
-Let’s say I want to retrieve records created between 1st Jan to 30th Apr 2015.
+Recently I was working on reporting using the JavaScript client object model in SharePoint.
+Here, I need to retrieve records from a SharePoint list that were created between the current date and the specified date.

-Let us see, how to use CAML query for boolean field while working with client-side object model (csom) in SharePoint 2013/2016/Online.
+Let us see how to use CAML query for boolean field while working with client-side object model (csom) in SharePoint.

 We had one SharePoint Online document library where we added one field as “IsCopied” which is of type Boolean.
 We wanted to query from the document library based on True/False.
-So we wrote the query like below:
+So, we wrote the query below:

 Actually, the Boolean field in SharePoint works in 1 (TRUE) and o (FALSE).